FusionAuth/fusionauth-site/_drafts/keycloak-fusionauth-comparison.md

 image: blogs/keycloak-fusionauth-comparison.jpg
 ---

 Keycloak and FusionAuth are CIAM platforms designed to register, login and manage users in modern applications.
-They eliminate the risk and costly development and maintenance time required to build an in-house solution.
+They eliminate the risk, costly development and maintenance time required to build an in-house solution.
 Keycloak and FusionAuth share many features, but also have important differences.
 Use this information to compare the two and determine which matches your needs.

 <!--more-->

 ## What Keycloak and FusionAuth Have In Common

 ### Essential CIAM Features
 Keycloak and FusionAuth both have the essential tools of modern identity management including secure login and registration, multi-factor authentication (MFA), single sign-on (SSO) across multiple applications, and customizable communication templates.
-Both also take advantage of OAuth tokens & API key management providing secure access across web and mobile applications.
+Both also take advantage of OAuth2 & API key management providing secure access across web and mobile applications.
 These are standard features of any CIAM platform but are often insecurely implemented in custom-built solutions.

 ### Cost: Both Are Free
 Every company needs to control their costs, even for essential components like identity management.
 Fortunately, both Keycloak and FusionAuth are free.
 Our models are slightly different, but we both offer our full platforms with no restrictions, licenses, or barriers regardless of how many users you have.
 Other popular SaaS ‘solutions’ charge you more as your monthly active users increase, often jumping to substantially higher pricing tiers just as your app starts getting traction and adding significant numbers of users.